 A lot of times people think bulk bins and mason jars when thinking zero waste, but clothing and homewares are another piece to the puzzle of creating less.
-Since high school I’ve scoured the racks of thrift stores looking for gems to take home and make my own.
+Since high school, I’ve scoured the racks of thrift stores looking for gems to take home and make my own.
+I’ve even used websites like Shoppok to find secondhand items of clothing and furniture.
 Thankfully this just so happens to line up with the less waste beliefs I hold so near and dear now.

 How To Thrift Like a Less Waste Pro:

 - Come In With a List: I check out my pinterest board (I’m always pinning thrift inspiration) and usually an online store or two that I like (currently it’s Madewell) before thrifting for a little inspiration.
 I also have a running list of things I want to thrift, currently, a long sleeve striped tee, gold locket, and levis are on the list so I can make sure and look for those items.
 Being inspired by your list will help you stay focused when there’s so much to look at in the store.

 - Keep An Open Mind: Check out all sizes as sizing differs from brand to brand and vanity sizing has skewed sizing over the years.
 People shrink items and a 90s size large could be today’s size small.
 Don’t discriminate.
 Keep an open mind when looking at shapes and colors, things can look surprisingly different when you try it on.
 Throw anything that looks a little promising in your cart, you can decide later but you won’t be able to find it in the store again if you don’t throw it in your cart now.

 - Try It On: You never know how your finds will fit until you get them on.
 Look for busted zippers, unraveling hems, and other defects that are easier to spot when you’re putting the item on.
 Sometimes the most perfect piece will be totally different on your body and that ‘maybe’ piece is a real score, don’t skip this step.